fessionalpro/wings-doc/src/3-slardar/3d-i18n-zone.md

 6. system default value

 Note: `zoneid` is a word in DB and config, while `ZoneId` is a class (I capitalized) in java.
-So, when selecting from Db and geting it by reflection, it is easy to miss the assignment of ZoneId due to case sensitive.
+So, when selecting from Db and getting it by reflection, it is easy to miss the assignment of ZoneId due to case sensitive.

 The `LocaleResolver` acts in the `doService`, after the `doFilter`, so there is no Context in the `Filter`.